nathan-out/nathan-out.github.io/content/write-up/cyberdefenders-digital-forensics-szechuan-sauce.md

 ## Q17 What was the original filename for Beth’s secrets?

-We can suppose that this file has a name like `.*secret.*` or `.*beth.*`, we can search a file by its filename with Autopsy (Tools > File Search by Attributes), we will find several files related to `Beth_Secret.txt`.
+We can suppose that this file has a name like `.*secret.*` or `.*beth.*`, we can search a file by its filename with Autopsy (Tools > File Search by Attributes), we will find several files related to a txt file.
 Plus, Autopsy can read it and give its content.

 ## Q18 What was the content of Beth’s secret file? ( six words, spaces in between)